 It is also very important to be smart about lighting and A/C as these can also become giant siphons of electricity if they are not used smartly.
 The cases when the heating is on full blast and you are compensating with A/C should simply be prohibited by law.

 There is a definitive trend towards reducing the consumption of paper in offices these days, but there is always more that we can do.
 We need to further reduce the instances of unnecessary printing out of various memos and documents that no one will read or that everyone can read easily on their computers.
 Moreover, you can use electronic signatures these days which will be just as binding as putting ink on paper.
 Finally, the recycled paper may not be as snowy-white as the regular one, but trust us when we tell you that no one will mind.

 Going With Recycled Materials

-Offices are constantly going remodelings, renovations, expansions, and other processes that require a lot of material and work.
-During these renovations and remodelings, there is a lot of opportunities to use recycled materials that will be much greener than the usual stuff.
-For instance, when you are getting new office furniture, you can always go with that made from recycled materials; when you are repainting your office, you can always go for environmentally-friendly paints and so on.
+Offices are constantly undergoing remodelings, renovations, expansions, and other processes that require a lot of material and work.
+During these renovations and remodelings, there are a lot of opportunities to use recycled materials that will be much greener than the usual stuff.
+For instance, when you are getting new office furniture, you can always go with that made from recycled materials; when you are repainting your office, you can always go for environmentally-friendly paints, and so on.
 It may be more expensive, but you will sleep tighter.